 On 9 June 2019, Bit-Z had a reported 24 hour trading volume of USD 653 million.
-This showed an amazing liquidity, and placed Bit-Z on place no. 27 on the list of the exchanges in the world with the highest 24 hour trading volumes.
-Very impressive indeed.
-On the date of last updating this review (31 March 2020, right in the middle of the crisis with COVID-19), Coinmarketcap had no information as to the trading volume of Bit-Z. CoinGecko on the other hand, informed that Bit-Z had a 24 hour trading volume of USD 1.55 billion.
-This is still very impressive indeed.
+This 24 hour trading volume placed Bit-Z on place no. 27 on the list of the exchanges in the world with the highest 24 hour trading volumes.
+Fastforward two years, to the date of last updating this review (21 September 2021), and the 24-hour trading volume according to Coinmarketcap was above USD 1 billion.

 Bit-Z Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.
 The below is a picture of the trading view at Bit-Z: